ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 For more information, see the api spec for [IAM Policy Management](/apidocs/iam-policy-management#create-policy).

-## Creating service-to-service authorization for cross-account access with the API
+## Creating authorization for cross-account access with the API
 {: #file-s2s-auth-xaccount-api}
 {: api}